Digital Marketing

 Vanity Metrics Focus

-These metrics are easy to inflate and difficult to convert into revenue.
-The metrics that matter: leads, sales, and return on ad spend.
-Everything else is supporting data, not proof of success.
+Impressions are free.
+Engagement is cheap.
+The only metrics that matter are leads, sales, and return on ad spend.
+Everything else is camouflage.

 Long Contracts with No Performance Clauses